CornellDataScience/info1998/syllabus.md

 - **Group Project (40%)**
 - **Lecture Attendance (5%)**

 This is a student-run course, so we understand how stressful classes can get.
 Above all, we want you to enjoy learning and applying the course content.
-So if you are concerned about passing this class, or have any **reasonable** cases to make for deadline extensions, please reach out the course manager or post a private note on ED immediately.
+So if you are concerned about passing this class, or have any **reasonable** cases to make for deadline extensions, please reach out the course director or post a private note on ED immediately.
 We would love to see you succeed, but can only help if you notify us in time.